jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 ~~~~~~~~~~~

 The SP content certificate is inserted as a separate FIP item so that BL2 loads SPMC,
-SPMC manifest and Secure Partitions and verifies them for authenticity and integrity.
+SPMC manifest and secure partitions and verifies them for authenticity and integrity.
 Refer to TBBR specification `[3]`_.

 The multiple-signing domain feature (in current state dual signing domain) allows